tonyganch/gonzales-pe/README.md

     npm install gonzales-pe

+To install dev branch:

+    npm install git://github.com/tonyganch/gonzales-pe.git#dev

 To clone from github:

     git clone git@github.com:tonyganch/gonzales-pe.git

 ## Build

-If you cloned the repo from GitHub, make sure to build library files first.
+If you installed/cloned the repo from GitHub, make sure to build library files first.
-It can be done by running `make` in a projet directory.
+It can be done by running `make` in the module's root directory.
 `make` will build both Node.js and web versions (all files are comments-free but not compressed).
 If you need a minified version for production, feel free to use uglifier of